-2. Fill out the Exam Proctor Form with instructions for the proctoring office.
+2. Complete the DSS Exam Proctor Agreement located under your Faculty Portal on MyDSS.
 Please clearly indicate the date and time the exam is to be administered, as well as any materials the student is allowed/ not allowed to have during their exam.

 1. The DSS office will facilitate the accommodations needed to meet each student's need.

 2. The DSS office is responsible for protecting the integrity of the examination process.